thejsway/thejsway/manuscript/chapter05.md

 !!! info

     Writing 10 dumb calls to `square()` is forbidden!
-You know how to repeat statements, don't you? ;)
+You know how to repeat statements, don’t you? ;)

 ### Minimum of two numbers

-Let's pretend the JavaScript `Math.min()` function doesn't exist.
+Let's pretend the JavaScript `Math.min()` function doesn’t exist.
 Complete the following program so that the `min()` function returns the minimum of its two received numbers.

 ```js
 // TODO: write the min() function